Arinzedroid/Hotels.ng-Android-App/README.md

 - [Butterknife](https://github.com/JakeWharton/butterknife) for view bindings.

 # Contribution guide & Naming conventions
+- Android studio 3.0 is used & recommended for this project.
-- Solid knowledge of [GIT](https://try.github.io) and intermediate knowledge of Android is recommended
+- Solid knowledge of [GIT](https://try.github.io) and intermediate knowledge of Android is recommended.
-- Please pull before you push
+- Please pull before you push.
 - Classes start with capital letters and are written in camel case.
 Your class names should be descriptive.
+Example `TourGuideActivity`.
 - All activity classes should end with Activity and fragment classes with Fragment.
 - Follow the app structure by placing your classes in their due package.
+The repo has already been structured to the acceptable standard.
 - All methods should start with small letters and are written in camel case.
 Method names should also be descriptive.
+Example `validateLoginDetails()`
 - XML ids are all small letters and separated with underscore if there are more than one syllable.

 Please follow guidelines to the letter!